BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Overview

-ReadyRemit leverages core [Brightwell](https://brightwell.com/) expertise, and makes it available as a generic remittance service to financial technology companies targeting various use cases including [Your service is the sender](#your-service-as-the-sender) and [Your users is the senders](#your-users-as-the-senders).
+ReadyRemit leverages core [Brightwell](https://brightwell.com/) expertise, and makes it available as a generic remittance service to financial technology companies targeting various use cases including [Your service is the sender](#your-service-is-the-sender) and [Your users are the senders](#your-users-are-the-senders).

-Currently, ReadyRemit is suitable for early adopters targeting [Your service is the sender](#your-service-as-the-sender) where your service (1) pushes money to end users, or (2) allows end users to pull money from your service.
+Currently, ReadyRemit is suitable for early adopters targeting [Your service is the sender](#your-service-is-the-sender) where your service (1) pushes money to end users, or (2) allows end users to pull money from your service.

 Click [Contact Us](/docs/contact-us) to become an early adopter.